-With the launch of Cape Town’s latest food hub, the GOODfood Market in Woodstock, will come a wide range of interesting new vendors, including South Africa’s first insect-based restaurant.
+With the launch of Cape Town’s latest food hub, the GOODfood Market in Woodstock, came a wide range of interesting new vendors, including South Africa’s first insect-based restaurant.
+This unique experience will run till the end of November, so try it now while you still can.

-Gourmet Grubb is one of the vendors to be showcased at the GOODfood Market and will bring Capetonians ‘The Insect Experience’ with their pop-up restaurant, offering a variety of unique bug-based dishes designed by chef Mario Barnard.
+Gourmet Grubb is one of the vendors to be showcased at the GOODfood Market and brings Capetonians ‘The Insect Experience’ with their pop-up restaurant, offering a variety of unique bug-based dishes designed by chef Mario Barnard.

 “We are extremely excited about the new store – people have responded very well so far and look for to introducing the concept to many more,” says a Gourmet Grubb spokesperson.